Campaign of the Hills: Background

 After the occupation of the Paraguayan capital, Asunción, by the allies, Marshal Luis Alves de Lima e Silva, Duke of Caxias considered the Paraguayan War to be ended with Allied victory.
 The marshal asked to be relieved of command on 12 Jan.
 1869.
 On 16 April 1869, Prince Gaston, Count of Eu took command of the Allied Army Headquarters in Luque, two days after his arrival in Asunción.

 Since Paraguayan President López refused to surrender, the Allies installed a triumvirate in Asunción made of two elderly former exiles, Carlos Loizaga and José Díaz de Bedoya, along with a young ex-soldier turned spy, Cirilo Antonio Rivarola, and decided to continue the war.
 López decided to resist the Allies in the mountainous region of Northeastern Paraguay.
 López organized a force of 9,000 men and boys from his headquarters in Cerro León.

 Battle of Piribebuy

-The Allied attack on the town of Piribebuy, then serving as a temporary capital for the Paraguayan government, lasted 5 hours, ending with the capture of the town and destruction of its official records.
+The Allied attack on the town of Piribebuy, then serving as a temporary capital for the Paraguayan government, lasted 5 hours, ending with the capture of the town and the destruction of its official records.

 Battle of Acosta Ñu

-The last major battle, in which Bernardino Caballero (who later became President of Paraguay) fought a Brazilian-Argentine combined force of 20,000 under Emperor Pedro II's son-in-law Prince Gaston and future Brazilian president Manoel Deodoro da Fonseca.
+The Battle of Acosta Ñu was the last major battle.
+In this, Bernardino Caballero (who later became President of Paraguay) fought a Brazilian-Argentine combined force of 20,000 under Emperor Pedro II's son-in-law Prince Gaston and future Brazilian president Manoel Deodoro da Fonseca.